defnull/multipart/docs/usage.rst

 Dealing with IO
 ---------------

-The :meth:`parse() <PushMultipartParser.parse>` method does not know how to fetch more data, it just stops yielding events and waits for you to call it again with more data.
-This makes the parser loop more complicated than it needs to be in most situations.
+The :meth:`parse() <PushMultipartParser.parse>` method does not know how to fetch more data.
+It just stops yielding events and waits for you to call it again with the next chunk.
+This low-level mode of operation is very flexible, but sometimes more complicated than it needs to be.

-If you can provide a blocking or async function that returns the next chunk, then you can reduce the parser loop complexity a bit and switch to :meth:`parse_blocking() <PushMultipartParser.parse_blocking>` or :meth:`parse_async() <PushMultipartParser.parse_async>`, depending on your environment.
+If you can provide some blocking or async function that returns the next chunk when called, then you can skip some of the complexity of :meth:`parse() <PushMultipartParser.parse>` and use :meth:`parse_blocking() <PushMultipartParser.parse_blocking>` or :meth:`parse_async() <PushMultipartParser.parse_async>` instead.

-Here is a simplified parser loop that reads from a *blocking* stream like a socket or ``environ[wsgi.input]``:
+Here is what the parser loop may look like in a *blocking* environment.
+Instead of an abstract blocking stream you could also read from a socket or ``environ[wsgi.input]``:

 .. code-block:: python